lindsera1/UFOs/README.md

 ![UFO_Website](https://github.com/lindsera1/UFOs/blob/main/Screen%20Shot%202020-11-28%20at%201.45.57%20AM.png)

-The website was very user friend and visually appealing, if I say so myself.
+The website was very user friendly and visually appealing, if I say so myself.
 There was an aesthetically appealing layout for the search items, as well as the display of the table.
 All elements were spaced out, and nothing was terribly cluttered.

 ![Search_Website](https://github.com/lindsera1/UFOs/blob/main/Screen%20Shot%202020-11-28%20at%201.52.46%20AM.png)